Underride Collision Truck Accidents

 These standards would comply with those imposed in Canada in 2007.
 That country currently requires underride guards to withstand twice as much force as those used in the U.S.

-If you have been involved in an underride collision in South Florida, contact an injury law firm with proven success in obtaining just compensation.
+If you have been involved in an underride collision in South Florida, contact an attorney at an injury law firm with proven success in obtaining just compensation.